 Ground-breaking products and flexible business models form the foundations of any startup.
 They also need funding however, to turn those ideas into reality.

 Every entrepreneur’s dream is a steady flow of funds from a single, reliable source.
 In reality, many startups rely on multiple funding streams.
-Sourcing enough money to support your venture can be difficult and time-consuming, especially when patrons, clients and supporters come from different corners of the globe.
+Sourcing enough money to support your venture can be difficult and time-consuming.
+This is especially true when patrons, clients and supporters may come from different corners of the globe.

 When every penny counts, startups can’t risk losing money to bureaucratic drag, inefficient online payment platforms or crippling banking fees.